Gemma 4 just dropped on Modular, Day Zero! Read More →

 AMD MI300X: Register-Based Accumulator

 On AMD, there is no dedicated tensor memory.
-Accumulators live in VGPRs alongside operands, and the compiler manages their allocation:
+Accumulators live in VGPRs alongside operands, and the compiler manages their allocation.
+As a result, we define the TileOperator as:

 mojo